Driving the brutal South Colony Road to Broken Hand Peak in Colorado

 Is South Colony Road open to the summit?

-No, there is now a permanent closure of South Colony Road for motorized vehicles.
-The gate is located 2.6 miles past the lower trailhead/parking lot, at an elevation of 3,017m (9,898ft).
+The final part of the road is closed to motorized vehicles.
+The gate is located 2.6 miles past the lower trailhead/parking lot, at an elevation of 3,017m (9,898ft) above sea level.
 Beyond this point, the road is only accessible to hikers, meaning you can no longer drive to the very top of the pass.

 Is a 4x4 vehicle required for Broken Hand Peak?

-The road is impassable during the winter due to heavy snow and ice.
+Situated in the heart of the Sangre de Cristo Mountains, the road is impassable during the winter due to heavy snow and ice.
 The best time to visit is during the summer months and early fall.
 Even in summer, the trail is steep and can be challenging if it has rained recently, as the mud makes the rocky sections even more slippery.

 Pic: Peter Khor